 - If there’s extra candy along the edges of the bricks, use a sharp knife to cut it off.

 Thanks for building with me today.
-For more videos and recipes, subscribe to my channel and follow me here:
+For more videos and recipes, subscribe to my YouTube channel here:

 *** All products purchased by me.
 Please note that all my links should be considered affiliate links, which help support this content.
 Thanks for your support!